rokudev/remote-debugger/README.md

 ## Roku Remote Debugger

-The Roku Remote Debugger is a Python-based sample commad-line remote debugger for testing and debugging Roku channels under development.
+The Roku Remote Debugger is a Python-based reference implementation of a command-line remote debugger for testing and debugging Roku channels under development.
 The Roku Remote Debugger (**rokudebug.py**) provides the same functionality as the [BrightScript debug console](https://developer.roku.com/docs/developer-program/debugging/debugging-channels.md#brightscript-console-port-8085-commands); however, it demonstrates how the BrightScript debug protocol could be used to integrate a remote debugger into an IDE.

 To run the Roku Remote Debugger, follow these steps:

-1. Download and then extract the debugger.
+1. Download or clone this project

 2. Verify that you have Python 3.5.3 (or greater) installed on your machine.